LibVega/Vega/README.md

 #### Vulkan

-The Vulkan runtime is required to run applications built with Vega.
-This is often supplied with the GPU drivers, and thus needs no futher actions from the users of the application.
-The Vulkan SDK is not required at this time for developers, but needs to be installed if the Vulkan debug layers are wanted in Debug builds.
+The Vulkan 1.2 runtime is required to run applications built with Vega.
+Vulkan 1.2 should be supported on effectively all desktop hardware with relatively up-to-date drivers.
+The Vulkan SDK is not required at this time for developers, but needs to be installed if the Vulkan debug layers are desired in Debug builds.

 ## Acknowledgements